How to Clone Using HTTPS in Git?

 git config credential.helper ‘cache ==timeout=3600’

 Another type is STORE.
 This time our login details are saved on disk.
-Importantly, this file is not encrypted in any way, and the only protection is to restrict access to the file for the user who created the file.
+Importantly, this file is not encrypted in any way, and the only protection is to restrict access to the file for the user who created it.

 git config credential.helper store